-Whether paid on account, by instalments or in arrears, government grants and third party contributions and donations are recognised as due to the Council when there is reasonable assurance that:

-- the Council will comply with the conditions attached to the payments; and - the grants or contributions will be received
+Whether paid on account, by instalments or in arrears, government grants and third party contributions and donations are recognised as due to the Council when there is reasonable assurance that the Council will comply with the conditions attached to the payments and that the grants or contributions will be received.

-Amounts recognised as due are not credited to the Comprehensive Income and Expenditure Statement until conditions attached to the grant or contribution have been satisfied.
+Amounts recognised as due are not credited to the Comprehensive Income and Expenditure Statement (CIES) until conditions attached to the grant or contribution have been satisfied.
 Conditions are stipulations that specify that the future economic benefits or service potential embodied in the asset acquired using the grant or contribution are required to be consumed by the recipient as specified or future economic benefits or service potential must be returned to the transferor.

 Monies advanced as grants and contributions for which conditions have not been satisfied are carried in the Balance Sheet as creditors.
-When conditions are satisfied, the grant or contribution is credited to the relevant service line (attributable revenue grants or contributions) or Taxation and Non-Specific Grant Income (non-ringfenced revenue grants and all capital grants) in the Comprehensive Income and Expenditure Statement.
+When conditions are satisfied, the grant or contribution is credited to the relevant service line (attributable revenue grants or contributions) or Taxation and Non-Specific Grant Income (non-ring fenced revenue grants and all capital grants) in the CIES.

-Where capital grants are credited to the Comprehensive Income and Expenditure Statement, they are reversed out of the General Fund in the Movement in Reserves Statement.
+Where capital grants are credited to the CIES, they are reversed out of the General Fund in the Movement in Reserves Statement.
 Where the grant has yet to be used to finance capital expenditure, it is posted to the Capital Grants Unapplied reserve.
 Where it has been applied, it is posted to the Capital Adjustment Account.
 Amounts in the Capital Grants Unapplied reserve are transferred to the Capital Adjustment Account once they have been applied.

 The Council has deviated from the Code in an immaterial way with regard to the treatment of unspent, non-conditional revenue grant income and contributions.
 The recommended treatment, defined within the Code of Practice, is to appropriate any income unspent at the year-end into an earmarked reserve.
 However, the Council has set a threshold of £100,000; any grants below this level are classified as receipts in advance (within creditors on the Balance Sheet; see also Note 6b).
 The reasons for this are operational: approval from Cabinet is required to appropriate funds from reserves, which is not practical for small amounts on a regular basis, and it would increase the complexity and reduce the transparency of the Council's budget monitoring processes.
-The value of the Code deviation was £0.838m in 2015/16 (£1.024m in 2014/15).
+The value of the Code deviation was £0.838m in 2016/17 (£0.838m in 2015/16).

-The Council credited the following grants, contributions and donations to the Comprehensive Income and Expenditure Statement:
+The Council credited the following grants, contributions and donations to the CIES: